We’ve all gotta start somewhere.

 Not sold on the jobs for first-timers we’ve suggested above?

-Well, it turns out, many of them make the top 20 list of most common first-time jobs.
+Well, it turns out, many of those good first jobs above make the top 20 list of most common first-time jobs around the world.

 The Facebook data science team analyzed thousands of English-language posts which used the hashtags #firstsevenjobs or #first7jobs.
 Then, they took the information and created a ranking of the most common jobs for beginners.

 Here are the 20 most common first-time jobs:

 - lab assistant